imahdio/HTML-Essential-Training/00-Introduction/README.md

 consistent-acting or done in the same way over time

+astonished-very surprised

+up to-less than or equal to, but not more than, a stated value, number, level, or time

 Mark up-markup language is a system for annotating a document in a way that is visually distinguishable from the content

-up to-less than or equal to, but not more than, a stated value, number, level, or time